If you’re on Facebook and could click that little button up there I’d sure appreciate it!

 We go through one of the HUGE jars each and every week.
 They love PB&J sandwiches, peanut butter on toast, Peanut butter balls (which I try to always keep in the freezer), Peanut Butter Cookies, oh!
 And of course Yellow Cake with that Peanut Butter Fudge Icing.
 There is a cute story about that, too.
-When I did the 700 Club, I made seven different cakes and talked about The Seven Cakes of Christmas story from my family (You can watch all of my tv clips by visiting this page).
+When I did the 700 Club, I made seven different cakes and talked about The Seven Cakes of Christmas story from my family

 Well lo and behold I arrived back in Alabama that night and my whole family met me at the airport, including a very exuberant Katy Rose, who hugged me and immediately started craning her neck to look around at my luggage.

 She said “Mama, where is that peanut butter cake?
 I know you made that one for me!”
 Bless her heart, she had watched me with that peanut butter cake on tv and since it was her favorite, she just knew I had made it to bring home to her!
 Needless to say, that child got Peanut butter cake for breakfast the next day 🙂

 So what are we waiting for?
 Oh, yeah, we’re waiting for me to stop talking and get to the recipe, huh?

 Alrighty then, do I need to tell you how good these are?
 Fudgey, chewy, and every kid’s favorite.
 I think we’re all about due for a batch today!